noelcv/whois-query-fe/README.md

 ## Modularity and Composibility
 We procured to keep the code modular, the functions pure and keep side effects to the bare minimum.
-Example given, instead of chaining multiple actions within an effect, we opted to draft highly targeted actions with a tight scope of execution, actionable and dispatchable from the UI.
+Example given, instead of chaining multiple actions within an effect, we opted to draft highly targeted actions collections (Domain (API actions), UI (User Interface and User Experience) and WatchList (for additional Ui filtering and scope management)).
+Each of the actions within this collection has a tight scope of execution, actionable and dispatchable from the UI.

 ## Tailwind
 For styling our UI, we opted for TailwindCSS, not only for allowing for fast prototyping, but also for the optimized CSS builds, which are significantly smaller than regular CSS.